2023 Best Materials Engineering Schools in the Great Lakes Region

 While working on their degree, materials engineering majors at U-M accumulate an average of around $18,810 in student debt.

 A rank of #4 on this year’s list means University of Notre Dame is a great place for materials engineering students.
-Located in the large suburb of Notre Dame, Notre Dame is a private not-for-profit school with a fairly large student population.
+Located in the suburb of Notre Dame, Notre Dame is a private not-for-profit college with a large student population.

 Read full report on Materials Engineering at University of Notre Dame